comqas/ARUP_kit/README.md

 # About

-This is unit is a proof of concept for Anonymous Reputation algorithm
+This is a reference implementation of the Anonymous Reputation Update Protocol

 # Prerequisities
 Python modules required: pycryptodome, sqlite3